timrydefalk/blink-cmp-emoji/README.md

 ## Usage

-Type the trigger character (default `:`) followed by a part of the glyph name to search for a nerdfont glyph.
+Type the trigger character (default `:`) followed by a part of the glyph name to search for an emoji glyph.

 <img width="1349" height="1100" alt="emoji" src="https://github.com/user-attachments/assets/b50fd19a-3ebf-4293-85b4-44ac5aed3cdc" />